 The state rejected the self-defence plea and the conviction was upheld in December 2015.

-The decision does not quash Sauvage’s conviction.
-It does, however, take two years and five months off the minimum sentence of five years.
+The original decision by President Hollande did not quash Sauvage’s conviction.
+It did, however, take two years and five months off the minimum sentence of five years.

 Il faut grâcier Jacqueline Sauvage https://t.co/el5jISakO0 (par